mackeylab/bids_ppc_scripts/README.md

 - Removing extra TRs for sleeping participants
 - Fixing conflicting `StudyInstanceUID` (for re-registered participants)
 - Fixing protocol names of wrongly-named dicom headers
-- Pulling a subset of MRIQC metrics
+- Pulling a subset of MRIQC image quality metrics

 ## Using the data
 Please read the `README` and `CHANGES` at the top-level of the BIDS dataset!